Initiative Director: Professor Leila Nadya Sadat

 The Institute’s White Paper on The U.S. Gun Violence Crisis: Human Rights Perspectives and Remedies was published in January 2019.
 It’s most recent law review article on Gun Violence and Human Rights can be found on SSRN.

 On Tuesday, April 21, 2020, the Institute co-sponsored a webinar on Gun Violence in Mexico & Central America: Facing the Challenges and the Paths to Solutions.
 This webinar is part of a series of virtual events planned in response to the cancelation of the 2020 Annual CUGH Global Health Conference and a day-long conference on Gun Violence in the Americas, at which the Harris Institute was scheduled to present.
 The global burden of gun violence accounts for more than 250,000 deaths worldwide, and half of these deaths occur in just six countries – all in the Americas.
 This public health, human rights, and humanitarian crisis has significant challenges, requiring multiple policy and program approaches for making our respective nations healthy and safe.
 This multisectoral series of webinars is intended to convene public health, humanitarian, arms control, policy, legal, human rights, and other leaders to focus on challenges ahead and finding solutions.
 In May, additional webinars were held on Arms Trafficking in the Americas, and Regional strategies to stop the flow and use of firearms in Mesoamerica.
-The final webinar will took place on June 25, 2020 on The flow of U.S. guns and violence against women in Mexico and Central America.
+The final webinar took place on June 25, 2020, on The flow of U.S. guns and violence against women in Mexico and Central America.

 - Washington University Journal of Law and Policy, Gun Violence as a Human Rights Violation (Vol. 60, 2019).